-Citroën's environmental commitment and advanced efficiency are perfectly illustrated bu Airdream. it's a benchmarking scheme that has three demanding criteria that a vehicle must achieve before it can wear the name:
+Citroën's environmental commitment and advanced efficiency are perfectly illustrated by Airdream.
+It's a benchmarking scheme that has three demanding criteria that a vehicle must achieve before it can wear the name: